rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Alternatively, a variable can be defined as a "sensor" entity.
 Just use "var".
 "device_class" is set if found in the input's "Description" field.
 Must be a valid sensor device class.
 See Note.
 See <i>"Variable Options"</i> in the <i>"Tips"</i> section of
-<a href="HomeVision and Home Assistant">Tips for interfacing HomeVision with Home Assistant</a> for other uses of variables.
+<a href="HomeVision and Home Assistant.md">Tips for interfacing HomeVision with Home Assistant</a> for other uses of variables.
 {% raw %}
 <pre>
 homeassistant/sensor/HVXLb1d0d912ed315aad_VA-145/config